chikinn/skat/README.md

 KennyPlayers, the average score is quite negative.
 The declarer loses most hands.

-Interestingly, the Kenny in the middle seat scores 30% higher (well, less negative) on average.
-This is because the middle seat bids first, and Kenny's best "strategy" in the bidding is not to bid at all (since a Kenny declarer usually loses).
+Interestingly, the Kenny who bids first scores 30% higher (well, less negative) on average, because Kenny's best "strategy" is not to bid at all (since a Kenny declarer usually loses).
 With the advantage of bidding first, even if Kenny doesn't pass immediately, there's a good chance one of the other players will bid, giving him another chance to pass.

 Similarly, when one or more Kennys are replaced by SilentBob, who is identical to Kenny except that he refuses to bid, Kenny fares even worse: he has fewer